As this IOD article describes, First Minister Nicola Sturgeon recognizes businesses are the lifeblood of Scotland’s success.

 The David Hume Institute documented the nation has made no productivity gains in 15 years and “Scotland sits mid-table for productivity among OECD countries, and falls below other European economies such as the Netherlands, France, Italy, Germany, and Spain.”

 The Royal Society of Edinburgh responded to explain that productivity growth is dominated by the top 1% of companies, with the remaining 99% stagnant, and they identify a lack of investment in R&D as a primary cause.
-This is evident through a lack of investment in technology, for example the Microsoft digital nation blueprint reports that:

 “While 75% stated that digital technology was essential to the future growth or competitiveness of their business only 37% of the 4,000 Scottish businesses surveyed stated that their employees were equipped with sufficient technology skills to meet the business’ digital technology needs.

 Only 36% invested in an improved company web site and only 17 – 19% have invested in e-commerce sites and Cloud services.

 28% still don’t even have a web site!”